 Abdul Hakim Belhaj, the NTC military chief, confirms that Muammar Gaddafi has died of his wounds after being captured near Sirte.

-October 23: Mustafa Abdel Jalil, the leader of the NTC has declares the liberation of Libya eight-months after the uprising against Muammar Gaddafi's 42-year rule began.
+Mustafa Abdel Jalil, the leader of the NTC, has declared the liberation of Libya eight months after the uprising against Muammar Gaddafi's 42-year rule began.
 Jalil kneeled in prayer after taking the stand in a celebration in Benghazi and promised to uphold Islamic law.
 "We as a Muslim nation have taken Islamic sharia as the source of legislation, therefore any law that contradicts the principles of Islam is legally nullified," Jalil told the crowd.